About Steven and ‘Curb Cuts’

 I’ve worked nearly 12 years essentially running a newsroom of precisely one, covering accessibility and assistive technologies.
-I write about disability matters in technology, whether the usual hardware or software or other areas such as how disability and tech intersects with Hollywood, healthcare, politics, and numerous other areas.
+I write about disability matters in technology, whether the usual hardware or software or other areas such as how disability and tech intersects with Hollywood, healthcare, politics, and much more.
 In a Journalism 101 sense, my coverage strives to hold truth to power by holding accountable those who create things that light up and make noise to make their product(s) accessible to everyone.
 In a social justice context, disability coverage in mainstream media is woefully inadequate compared to areas like race and sexuality.
-My work is one humble attempt at moving the representational needle.
+My work is but one humble attempt at moving the representational needle.

 You can read more about me and my career on my portfolio site.